 In studying nutrition, we focus on the functions of nutrients in the body so that we can see why they are important in the diet.
 However, to define a nutrient in technical terms, we focus on what happens in its absence.
-A nutrient is a chemical the absence of which from the diet for a long enough time results in a specific change in health; we say that a person has a deficiency of that nutrient.
+A nutrient is a chemical whose absence

+THINK from the diet for a long enough time results in a specific change hout it in health; we say that a person has a deficiency of that nutrient.

 A lack of vitamin C, for example, can eventually lead to scurvy.
-A diet with too little iron can result in iron-deficiency anemia.
-To complete the definition of a nutrient, it also must be true that putting the essential chemical back in the diet reverses the change in health, if done before permanent damage occurs.
-For example, if taken early enough, supplements of vitamin A can reverse the effects of deficiency on the eyes.
+A diet with too little iron will result in iron-deficiency anemia.
+To complete the definition of a nutrient, it also must be true that putting the essential chemical back in the diet will reverse the change in health, if done before permanent damage occurs.

+If taken early enough, supplements of vitamin A can reverse the effects of deficiency on the eyes.
 If not, prolonged vitamin A deficiency can cause permanent blindness.

 Nutrients are not the only chemicals in food.
-Other substances add flavor and color, some contribute to texture, and others such as caffeine have physiological effects on the body.
-Phytochemicals are compounds in plants that are believed to provide health benefits beyond the traditional nutrients.
-Zoochemicals are the animal equivalent of phytochemicals in plants.
-Although not nutrients, nor considered essential in the diet, these chemicals have important health benefits.
-For instance, research suggests that phytochemicals in fruits and vegetables provide antioxidant activity, which can reduce risk for heart disease or cancer.28
+Other substances add flavor and color, some contribute to texture, and others like caffeine have physiological effects on the body.
+Phytochemicals are compounds in plants that are believed to provide health benefits beyond those provided by traditional nutrients.
+Zoochemicals are the animal equivalent of phytochemicals in plants; that is, they are found in animal tissues that we consume.
+Although not nutrients, nor considered essential in the diet, phyto- and zoochemicals have important health benefits.
+For instance, research suggests that phytochemicals in fruit and vegetables provide antioxidant activity, which may reduce risk for heart disease or cancer.